The Doctor Bird

 According to Frederic Cassidy the bird is an object of superstition.
 The Arawaks spread the belief that the bird had magical powers.
 They called it the ‘God bird’, believing it was the reincarnation of dead souls.
 This is manifested in a folk song which says: “Doctor Bud a cunny bud, hard bud fe dead”.
 (It is a clever bird which cannot be easily killed).

 It’s amazing how much attention elongated retrices attract.
 As if these assorted aliases were not confusing enough, the Doctor Bird appears naturally in two different flavors.
 Most authorities split the swallow tail of Jamaica’s eastern end, the Black-billed Streamertail (Trochilus scitulus) from T. polytmus.
 Others consider the black-bill a subspecies of the red-billed bird.
-Predictably, I support the taxonomy that will give me two lifers should I be fortunate enough to spot both birds!
+Predictably, many birders support the taxonomy that will gives them two lifers if fortunate enough to spot both birds (easy to do at Hotel Mocking Bird Hill in Port Antonio!)
 Get me a Doctor Bird, stat!